Skip to main content

 Next steps

-#- Receive Receipt Notice (a related form) confirming submission.
+• Receive a Receipt Notice (a related form) from USCIS acknowledging the petition.

-- If approved, proceed to the next stage forms for conditional permanent residency.
+• If approved, proceed with the next stage forms for adjustment of status or consular processing.

 Verification